Attractive Haldane bilayers for trapping non-Abelian anyons: Thermodynamic properties

 We attribute this behavior to finite-size effects and argue that the intermediate phase does not appear in the thermodynamic limit.
 More precisely, for all finite clusters considered, the FTI ground states appears in triplets in three distinct many-body momentum sectors (see Fig.~\ref{fig_proofFCI} in App.~\ref{app_proofFCI}).
 In finite-size, nearly degenerate states within the same momentum sector experience level repulsion and split more rapidly than degenerate states originally lying in different momentum sectors.
-In each of the FTI triplets, the first effect of inter-layer interactions is therefore to lower the energy of a single state through level repulsion, leading to a three-fold degenerate phase whose states occupy different momentum sectors -- which we checked is the case in ($C$).
+In each of the FTI triplets, the first effect of inter-layer interactions is therefore to lower the energy of a single state through level repulsion, leading to a three-fold degenerate phase whose states occupy different momentum sectors -- which we checked is the case in the ITD.

-Following the same reasoning, we expect that any lattice where all FTI states lie in the same many-body momentum sector, which includes the system in the thermodynamic limit~\cite{bernevig2012emergent}, will not feature the intermediate phase ($C$) but directly transition from ($A$) to ($B$).
+Following the same reasoning, we expect that any lattice where all FTI states lie in the same many-body momentum sector, which includes the system in the thermodynamic limit~\cite{bernevig2012emergent}, will not feature any ITD region but directly transition from the FTI to the SC.
 Indeed, the interlayer interaction would single out only one state from the ground state manifold (see also additional details in App.~\ref{app_rankoneperturbation}).
+To check this hypothesis, we performed exact diagonalization of the model of Ref.~\cite{crepel2024bridging} using a different set of parameter than Eq.~\ref{eq_fullmodel} for which an FTI with all nine degenerate ground states appear in the same momentum sector is stabilized on a $6 \times 3$ cluster for $J=V_\perp=0$ -- see details in App.~\ref{app_rankoneperturbation}.
+Increasing $J$ as in Fig.~\ref{fig_threestates}a, we observe no intermediate regions with an approximate three-fold degeneracy.
+The small region between the FTI and SC phases shows a splitting of the nine original FTI ground states as 1+8, with the lowest energy states adiabatically connected to the SC and the other eight others merging into the many-body continuum as $J$ increases.
+This additional piece of evidence supports our interpretation of the ITD region as a finite-size artifact.